 - Additional living expenses

-It’s up to you to set your deductible at the amount that you want.
+It’s up to you to set your deductible to the amount that you want.
 Your insurer will typically give you a few choices.
 Often, you’ll have the option to choose between a set amount of money or a percentage of the claim.
-You can find your deductible amount on your policy declarations page.
+You can find your set amount on your policy declarations page.

 How Renters Insurance Deductibles Work